-The Board had appointed Mr Tsang Siu For Thomas as the Lead Independent Director to co-ordinate and to lead the Independent Directors to provide a non-executive perspective and contribute to a balance of viewpoints on the Board.
+The Company is in compliance with Guideline 3.3 of the Code where the Board had appointed Mr Ngan See Juan as the Lead Independent Director to co-ordinate and to lead the Independent Directors to provide a non-executive perspective and contribute to a balance of viewpoints on the Board.
 He is the main liaison on Board issues between the Independent Directors and Non-Executive Chairman.
 He is available to shareholders where they have concerns which contact through the normal channels of the Non-Executive Chairman or Financial Controller has failed to resolve or is inappropriate.